 - E-GEO: Generative Engine Optimization in E-Commerce (2025)

-- First Page Sage: Top Generative AI Chatbots (March 2026)
+- First Page Sage: Top Generative AI Chatbots (May 2026)

-Dylan Allen-Arnegård is the CEO of Cheers, the GEO platform for local service businesses.
+Dylan Allen-Arnegård is the CEO of Cheers, the local search platform for service businesses.